rerrani/tipy/README.md

 # tipy.py

-Empirical model for the tidal evolution of subhalos as described in Errani & Navarro 2020
+Empirical model for the tidal evolution of subhalos as described in [Errani & Navarro 2021](https://arxiv.org/abs/2011.07077).
+For a very brief introduction, see also [this link](https://rerrani.github.io/code.html#tipy).

 Two ways to use this file: